ionep/AGNI_SPICE/README.md

-# AGNI_SPICE

-The purpose of this GitHub file is to showcase our demonstration of performing the SPICE simulation and model the proposed "**AGNI: In-Situ, Iso-Latency Stochastic-to-Binary Number Conversion for In-DRAM Deep Learning**," which was published in [**ISQUED'23**]().
-This demonstration was done using the LTSPICE simulator.
+# LTSPICE Simulations for AGNI Substrate

+This repository cosists of simulation files and tutorial videos for LTSPICE-based simulations of the AGNI substrate [1], which is an in-DRAM computing sustrate for stochastic to binary number conversion.

+[1] Supreeth Mysore Shivanandamurthy, Sairam Sri Vatsavai, Ishan Thakkar, Sayed Ahmad Salehi, “AGNI: In-Situ, Iso-Latency Stochastic-to-Binary Number Conversion for In-DRAM Deep Learning,” IEEE International Symposium on Quality Electronic Design (ISQED'23), April 2023.

 To successfully simulate our proposed AGNI substrate for N=4, kindly follow the steps below in order.

-**Step 1** : Git clone the file to your local machine
+**Step 1** : Git clone the files to your local machine.

-**Step 2** : Once the Step 1 is executed and unzipped the git folder, the following files collateral will be populated in your local machine.
-The description and list of files binded in this bundle are elaborated the following table.
+**Step 2** : If needed, unzip the files.
+The following files should be populated in your local machine.
+The description and list of files are given in the following table.
-NoteHere in the below files list .cir is the schematic file from which you can dump out the .asc, .Net , .RAW files.

 | **Filename**  | **Description** |